 Every uni students experience is different, that’s what makes it fun!
 For many of you, university life is your first truly independent moment; a mix-n-match adventure where what happens on an hour-to-hour and day-to-day basis is entirely up to you.

 Throughout your time at the University of Newcastle you’re going to get to know a ton of interesting people.
-However, someone you will likely hear a lot about but may not get a chance to meet – except perhaps on your graduation – is the Vice-Chancellor.
+However, someone you will likely hear a lot about but may not get a chance to meet – except perhaps in your Orientation Welcome Session, at the Vice-Chancellor’s Student Welcome or your graduation – is the Vice-Chancellor.

 As a fellow international student, I know how difficult it can be sorting out your life admin in Australia.
 So, let’s get you prepared for your life ahead in the ‘land down under’!